zaltac/NumMethodsWPseudoCodes/Chapter08/videos.md

 [Video 9.
 Gauss-Laguerre Method and Gauss-Laguerre Quadrature](https://youtu.be/_54xFHDDOGo) This video describes the Gauss-Laguerre method, along with Laguerre polynomials and generating the Gauss-Laguerre quadrature set.
 An example problem is also presented, with a step-by-step solution.

 [Video 10.
 Gauss-Hermite Method and Gauss-Hermite Quadrature](https://youtu.be/hoCFDnR4XuU) This video describes the Gauss-Hermite method, along with Hermite polynomials and generating the Gauss-Hermite quadrature set.
 An example problem is also presented, with a step-by-step solution.

+[Video 11.
+Gauss-Chebyshev Method and Gauss-Hermite Quadrature](https://youtu.be/won82wgw6QE) This video covers the Gauss-Chebyshev method and Gauss-Chevshev quadrature.
+An example problem is presented, with a step-by-step solution.

+[Video 12.
+Computing Integrals with Variable Limits](https://youtu.be/-WJPo2gDDww) This video covers the numerical integration of integrals with at least one of the limits of integration depends on a parameter or variable.
+The integrals are transformed to the ones over a fixed integration range.
+The solution to an example problem is carried out step by step.